graphql/graphql.github.io/src/content/faq/General.md

 ## How does GraphQL affect my product’s performance?

-With GraphQL, every field on every type has a focused, single-purpose function for resolving that value.
-Also, instead of trying to handle data parsing on the client, [GraphQL moves that logic to the server](/learn/best-practices/#server-side-batching-caching).
+On a typical GraphQL backend, every field on every type has a focused, single-purpose function for resolving that value.
+Also, instead of trying to handle data batching on the client, [GraphQL moves that logic to the server](/learn/best-practices/#server-side-batching-caching).
 As a result, there are some inherent performance benefits.
 Minimizing over-fetching and making [fewer roundtrips to the server](/learn/queries/#fields) are two of them.

 Other performance factors should be considered when building out your GraphQL implementation.
 For example, it’s possible for a GraphQL service to be ‘chatty’ and repeatedly load data from your database.
 This is commonly solved by [implementing a batching technique](/learn/best-practices/#server-side-batching-caching) or [utilizing a tool like DataLoader](https://github.com/graphql/dataloader).